 Be creative—don’t stick to the same routine.
 Interval training is most effective if you change it up and challenge yourself.
 Your baby stroller can provide your postpartum interval training exercise, especially if you build in some hills to your route.
 Bring along hand weights or resistance bands.
 You can switch to different types of exercise within your workout.
 For example, mix intervals of fast stroller hill walking with intervals of resistance band or bodyweight exercises.

 You don’t need to leave the house to do interval training.
 You can create a routine that includes a sequence of bodyweight exercises, such as burpees, push-ups, lunges, squats to jump-ups, and jumping jacks.
 Start with ten reps of each, and build the number and speed to increase intensity.

 If you have stairs in your home, build them into your interval training by doing a sequence of stepping up one or two steps and back down as quickly as possible.

 Your biggest challenge will be finding the time for exercise.
 Think about when you can fit in your short interval training several times a week.
 Create a stroller walk date with friends who can join your postpartum interval training.
 It’s more fun that way, and knowing you’re meeting up with others is motivating.
-Consider working with a maternal fitness certified instructor to get the most out of your exercise, and check out Aaptiv’s Fourth Trimester Program.
+Consider working with a maternal fitness certified instructor to get the most out of your exercise, and check out Aaptiv’s workout classes.
 It’s a great way to get started with exercise after delivery.
 Remember, even a little bit of exercise is helpful.
 So if you only have ten minutes, do what you can in that time and be proud of yourself.

 Catherine Cram is an exercise physiologist and a leading expert in the field of maternal fitness.
 Her consulting company, “Prenatal and Postpartum Fitness” specializes in providing the most current maternal exercise information and continuing education courses to health and fitness professionals.